Dark Skies Forever

 Stellarvue 102mm Doublet

-If you are thinking about buying a telescope, first ask yourself some questions.
-Do you know the phases of the moon, can you identify the planets and know where to find them, do you know the brightest stars and constellations?
-If you can answer those questions and you have gone out with your naked eye and maybe with binoculars and understand how the sky works and you understand the limitations on what you will see in the night sky if you intend to observe in a light polluted area, then you might be ready for a telescope.
+If you are thinking about buying a telescope, first ask yourself these questions: Do you know the phases of the moon, can you identify the planets and know where to find them, do you know the brightest stars and brightest constellations?
+If the answer is yes and you have gone out with your naked eye and maybe with binoculars and understand how the sky works and you understand the limitations on what you will see in the night sky due to light pollution, then you might be ready for a telescope.
 To understand what type of telescope would work best for you, for your observing location, and for the types of objects you intend to observe, then learn about the types of telescopes and determine what your budget is.
 Next decide how much weight you can lift now and when you get old and find out the weight of various telescopes.
 To learn more about these topics you can watch my video “Advice on Buying a Telescope” https://youtu.be/Elip2tleGzY

-You will learn about the differences between the three main types of telescopes to give you a better idea of which one best suits you and your budget and where you intend to observe the night sky.
-If you are a beginner then the number one recommended telescope for you would be an 8″ or 203mm Dobsonian Telescope.
+If you are a beginner, then the number one recommended telescope for you would be an 8″ or 203mm Dobsonian Telescope.
 It’s a lot of aperture for a reasonable price.
 I am standing next to a Dobsonian Telescope in the photo next to this post.
 They are long and bulky but they are very easy to set up and use and are the most aperture you can get for the lowest price of any type of telescope available to amateur astronomers.

 Astronomical Events